 If there’s one thing we all don’t like, it’s to be bored.
 When you’re bored, you’re likely to either find something productive to do or get into trouble.
 Hopefully, you choose the former.
 Humans are also known to be extremely creative, finding solutions to problems to make their lives easier.
 Hence, when you combine boredom and ingenuity, you get innovation, including innovation in roofing.

 - Sydney Opera House in Sydney, Australia.
 Perhaps the most famous modern-day roof, the Opera House contains more than one million roof tiles from Denmark that give it its characteristic sheen.
-Its round panel are made out of concrete.
+Its round panel is made out of concrete.
 Taking over 14 years to complete and costing almost 10 times its original budget, the Sydney Opera House welcomes thousands as they enter Sydney harbor.
 Announced as a competition to build the Opera House, over 200 architects submitted designs.
-This one was chosen, and the rest as they say is history.
+This one was chosen, and the rest, as they say, is history.

 - Olympiapark in Munich, Germany.
 Built for the Olympic Games, which were held in Munich in 1972, the roofs of Olympiapark are basically giant nets made out of cables that are transparent, but offer protection.
 One of the first roofs to be built using the aid of computers, the Olympiapark roofs are geometrical precision defined.